samsuh/2025-learnings/README.md

 wallpapered the new place myself. a lot harder and more time consuming than i thought. glad its done though. ill check back in after it dries to touch it up then finalize. hopefully itll be ok.
 8/7 came down to get bike. found a couple things to send back.
-8/8. will ship it get cupbab then head up.
+8/8 will ship it get cupbab then head up.
 8/9 made it tonseoul safe and rested to recover
 8/10 will goto meetup after haircut. it all worked out fine 8/12 spent the day setting up triple monitor. eth pumping. looking to start dca out a bit then not looking at it for a long time
+8/13 after a whole week of not working on projects at all, maybe time to revisit what i want to accomplish and re-evaluate some short term objectives.